edwinb/Yaffle/CONTRIBUTING.md

     - I haven't always done this while porting large chunks from Idris 2, in the interests of making progress, but for the sake of tidiness and readability, it would be nice.
-* Any missing support functions for TT to be ported from existing Idris 2
-    - I will add these as they are needed, but it's even better if they're already done :).
-Mostly they'll be the same, with the addition of case alternatives.
-Experience so far is that case alternatives in the new representation are easier to process...
 * Implement TTC instances
 * Implement 'checkConstraints' in Core.TT.Universes.
 This should check whether the `uconstraints` are consistent and instantiate the names standing